Andres0127/Software-Engineering-Seminar-submission-of-papers/Workshop-2/README.md

 - BPMN process design emphasizing real-world interactions.
 - UI mockups demonstrating the final user experience.

-These artifacts collectively form the foundation for the platform’s future **implementation and testing phases**.
+These artifacts collectively form the foundation for the platform's future **implementation and testing phases**.

+The improved diagrams reflect the current microservices implementation and provide accurate documentation for the development team.